nickjj/docker-rails-example/README.md

 Let's say you've customized your app and it's time to make a change to your `Gemfile` or `package.json` file.

-Without Docker you'd normally run `bundle` or `yarn`.
+Without Docker you'd normally run `bundle install` or `yarn install`.
 With Docker it's basically the same thing and since these commands are in our `Dockerfile` we can get away with doing a `docker-compose build` but don't run that just yet.

 #### In development:

-You'll want to run `./run bundle` or `./run yarn`.
+You'll want to run `./run bundle:install` or `./run yarn:install`.
 That'll make sure any lock files get copied from Docker's image (thanks to volumes) into your code repo and now you can commit those files to version control like usual.

 You can check out the `run` file to see what these commands do in more detail.